-Lesson/Unit Title: Intended grade: SEP 8 Obtaining, Evaluating, and Communicating Information: Scientists and engineers must be able to communicate clearly and persuasively the ideas and methods they generate.
+Lesson /Unit Title: Intended grade: SEP 8 Obtaining, Evaluating, and Communicating Information: Scientists and engineers must be able to communicate clearly and persuasively the ideas and methods they generate.
 Critiquing and communicating ideas individually and in groups is a critical professional activity.
 Communicating information and ideas can be done in multiple ways: using tables, diagrams, graphs, models, and equations as well as orally, in writing, and through extended discussions.
 Scientists and engineers employ multiple sources to obtain information that is used to evaluate the merit and validity of claims, methods, and designs.
-Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Mark with "x" if present in lesson What teacher actions were taken to facilitate this component for students?
-What are the students doing? appi d , summarize , and/or compare grade- ropriate scientific texts and/or other able media and cribe and/or integrate information within across multiple written texts, media, /or formats (e.g., diagrams, tables, charts) , . thesize and evaluate scientific rmation from appropriate sources info nmunicate scientific and/or technical rmation clearly and persuasively in written /or oral forms

-Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.):
+Components of SEP Mark with "x" What teacher actions were taken What are the students doing?
+In this lesson/unit plan, it is clear that if present in to facilitate this component for S students have a structured opportunity to: lesson students?
+1) Read l, summarize , and/or compare grade- opriate scientific texts and/or other ole media and a ribe and/or integrate information within cross multiple written texts, media, or formats (e.g., diagrams, tables, charts) nesize and evaluate scientific mation from appropriate sources infor municate scientific and/or technical mation clearly and persuasively in written or oral forms Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.):